mxsjoberg/michaelsjoberg.com/public/posts/genetic-algorithm-optimization-in-python.md

 assert int(decode([1, 1, 0, 0, 1], -10, 14, 5)) == 9
 ```

-### <a name="2.3" class="anchor"></a> [Generate population](#2.3)
+### <a name="2.3" class="anchor"></a> [2.3 Generate population](#2.3)

 The initial population of potential solutions are generated randomly and then encoded into binary chromosomes.
 The chromosomes are decoded and evaluated using the cost functio and then appended to a cost table, which is sorted in ascending order (smaller is better fit).

 It is important to note that the index in the cost table should not be tied to a specific chromosome, as the population may change over time.
 Therefore, the index should be updated after each iteration in the BGA process, as there will be better solutions added to the population.

 ```python
 def generate_population(n_pop, x_range, y_range, m_bits):